 Finally, in August 2019, the Board issued its decision in Velox Express.
 The presiding Administrative Law Judge had ruled, without any substantive analysis, that the worker in question was an employee and adopted the policy established by the Griffin memo.
 The Board reversed course, however, making it clear that misclassification of employees does not alone violate the NLRA, and employers only violate the NLRA when they intentionally misclassify workers in order to subvert employees’ rights.
 CDW filed a brief in the case in April 2018.

 Finally, the Department of Labor (DOL) issued a Final Rule on independent contractor status under federal wage and hour law, providing employers with much needed clarity on the issue.

 With the new administration in place, the employer community must remain vigilant on the issue.
 In 2015, the city of Seattle enacted an ordinance that would allow for-hire drivers classified as independent contractors – like those driving for rideshare companies – to unionize and collectively bargain.
 The Chamber of Commerce filed suit, arguing the ordinance was preempted by federal labor law.
 They also contended that Congress did not give independent contractors the right to organize or collectively bargain under the NLRA, and permitting drivers to collectively bargain over pay would allow them to collude on prices, violating antitrust law.
 CDW filed a brief in support of the Chamber in November 2017.
 In May 2018, the Ninth Circuit Court of Appeals unanimously sided with the Chamber, ruling that the ordinance was unlawful and violated antitrust laws.

-CDW filed briefs in these cases; both of which can be found on our Resources page.
-CDW will continue to fight against unwarranted attacks on independent contractors and the employers who rely on them.
+CDW will continue to fight against unwarranted attacks on independent contractor status and the workers who rely on it.

 Please see our resources page for more information on this issue.